call

 • Flour

-HOW TO MAKE THESE CRISPY KARAAGE CHICKEN
+HOW TO MAKE THIS KARAAGE CHICKEN

-• Once the chicken is marinated, add the flour and egg to the chicken and mix well.
+-After the chicken is marinated, add the flour and egg to the chicken and mix well.

-• Serve the chicken while still hot!
+-Serve the chicken while it is still hot!

-THE SECRET TO CRISPY KARAAGE FRIED CHICKEN
+THE SECRET OF GUARANTEED SORRY KARAAGE CHICKEN

-1. Begin by deep-frying the chicken pieces at a lower temperature (around 160-180°C/320-329°F).
-This initial frying cooks the chicken nearly through without excessive browning.
+1.Start by browning the chicken pieces at a lower temperature (approximately 160-180°C/320-329°F).
+This initial browning cooks the chicken almost completely without over-browning.

-2. Allow the chicken to rest for 3-4 minutes, allowing residual heat to finish cooking the meat.
+2.Let the chicken rest for 3 to 4 minutes, allowing the residual heat to finish cooking the meat.

-3. For the second fry, increase the oil temperature to about 190-200°C/374-392°F. This step crisps up the exterior, ensuring the chicken remains crunchy and golden brown while maintaining its juicy interior.
+3.For the second frying, increase the oil temperature to around 190-200°C/374-392°F. This step sears the outside, ensuring the chicken remains crispy and golden brown while keeping its inside juicy.

 CRISPY JAPANESE KARAAGE FRIED CHICKEN